 Our methadone treatment program involves comprehensive education, counseling, and therapy.
 This occurs both one-on-one as individual therapy and in a supportive group therapy environment.
 Our counselors and therapists provide options to patients, so they receive the utmost care necessary.
 This is a standard practice in TruHealing High Point’s full-service medication-assisted treatment (MAT) program.

 Healing with TruHealing High Point

 TruHealing High Point is proud to be a fully licensed and certified opioid treatment provider.
 Our medication-assisted treatment programs include not just our methadone treatment program but suboxone and buprenorphine as well.
 When patients enter the comfortable and professional TruHealing High Point facility, they will be assessed to see what programs and treatments can best serve them.
 Our outpatient treatment allows individuals to come to our facility at ease with themselves and their surroundings.
-Unlike other facilities that experience long waits in substandard conditions, our locations are pristine and well kept providing amenities often lacking at other providers.
+Unlike other facilities, where there are long wait times and substandard conditions, our locations are pristine and provide amenities often lacking at other centers.

 We believe providing methadone treatment is a privilege, and with that privilege comes tremendous responsibility.
 At TruHealing High Point, we’re grateful to the local, state, and federal stakeholders who’ve entrusted us with that responsibility.
 It’s one where we strive to reach out to individuals struggling with addiction, so they get the help they need to heal.